gglagVN/VampireSurvivalProject/README.md

 Press New Game to start the game
 ---
 ## 📸 Game Link

 itch.io
 ---
 ## 📌 Project Status

-🚧 The project is currently under development and improvement.
+🚧 The project is complete and improvement.

 ---
 ## ⭐ If you find this project interesting, please consider giving it a Star to support us!